For many blocks whose signals carry data, Simulink® can display signal values (block output) as port value labels (similar to tool

 When you display port values on Signal Specification and Inport blocks in a subsystem, the value that is driving the blocks displays instead of the block values.

-Simulink does not display the output value of a merge block.
+Simulink does not display the input values to the merge block.
 To see this value, refer to the source block.

 You cannot specify port value displays through the command line interface.